What is Server Virtualization Software?

 Type 2 hypervisors are installed on top of a server’s operating system.
 Virtualization software using a type 2 hypervisor is easier to install and manage for smaller projects but can become more difficult to manage as projects grow.

 Server virtualization inherently reduces data center costs by improving resource utilization.
-Virtualization software subscriptions are available at a monthly or (more common) annual cost, with reduction in cost for up-front multi-year commitments.
+Virtualization software subscriptions are available at a monthly or (more common) annual cost, with a reduction in cost for up-front multi-year commitments.
 Subscriptions are priced according to managed hypervisor socket pairs, or per number of physical processors featuring virtualization.
 Free trials ranging from 30 to 60 days are available from some vendors.
 Server virtualization is also sometimes offered with on-demand pricing (e.g. compute capacity per hour).

 Despite the name difference, these two products offer effectively the same solution, though tailored to each host OS.